 DiagnosisThis section has been translated automatically.

 The examination often reveals an icterus, a larger abdominal girth (due to ascites), oedema, gynecomastia, skin bleeding, and in the case of hepatic encephalopathy, flapping tremor and disturbances of consciousness.
 Typical, but late occurring, are the so-called hepatic skin signs: spidernaevi (vascular spider), leukonyia (milk glass nails), pruritus, varnished tongue, skin atrophy ("banknote skin") as well as palmar or plantar erythema.
 Further clinical signs of alcoholic cirrhosis of the liver are caput medusae (rare), Dupuytren's contractures and a lack of abdominal hair in men (abdominal baldness, "belly baldness").

 Complication(s)This section has been translated automatically.

-Goat syndrome (alcohol toxic liver damage + haemolytic anaemia + hyperlipidemia)
+Goat syndrome (alcohol toxic liver damage + hemolytic anemia + hyperlipidemia).

-Fully developed liver cirrhosis with liver failure, portal hypertension and its vascular consequences.
+Fully developed liver cirrhosis with hepatic insufficiency, portal hypertension and its vascular consequences.

-Tendency to hypoglycaemia (inhibition of gluconeogenesis by alcohol)
+Tendency to hypoglycemia (inhibition of gluconeogenesis by alcohol).

-Furthermore extrahepatic alcohol damage (neuropsychiatric disorders, alcohol withdrawal syndromes, gastrointestinal disorders such as nausea and diarrhoea, circulatory disorders such as tachycardia and hypertension, pancreatitis, etc.)
+Further extrahepatic alcohol damage (neuropsychiatric disorders, alcohol withdrawal syndromes, gastrointestinal disorders such as nausea and diarrhoea, circulatory disorders such as tachycardia and hypertension, pancreatitis, etc.).